lee-joanne/yakker-frontend/README.md

 ![Screenshot of comment section comment reyakks author](documentation/commentreyakks-author.png)

-All comments (newest first) on a specific post are viewed on the detailed view of the post.
+All comments (newest first) commented on a specific post are viewed on the detailed view of the post.
 The comments will show the username, the date of the comment, how many reyakks the comment has, and the avatar of the user.
 Depending on users' logged-in status and whether comments are already available or not, different messages will appear.
 If there are no comments and the user is logged out, the comment section will encourage the user to log in or sign up to comment.
 If there are no comments and the user is logged in, the comment section will encourage the user to comment.
 Logged-in users will be able to post a comment and add their content.
 Authors of the comment will be able to view the 'edit' and 'delete' icons.
 When clicking 'delete', the user's comment will be immediately deleted.
-When 'edit' is clicked, users can change their comments with the content pre-populated.
+When 'edit' is clicked, users can change their comments with the content form pre-populated.
 Users will be able to reyakk or unreyakk to other users' comments.
 If the author tries to reyakk to their own comment, a message will show stating that they are not able to.
 The comment section has infinite scroll incorporated so users will be able to stay engaged to the comments without having to click extra navigation buttons.
 Users can click on the avatar or username of the commenter and be directed to their profile page.
-Users will only be able to delete and edit their own comments.
+Users will only be able to delete or edit their own comments.

 **User stories covered**